Acembrey/rhel9-stig/README.md

 # RHEL 9 STIG Automation Project

-Modular Ansible project for applying the DISA STIG RHEL 9 V2R8 role (`RedHatOfficial.rhel9_stig`) across different image types with a single maintainable control surface.
+Modular Ansible project for applying the DISA STIG RHEL 9 (Currently V2R8) role
+* Define baselines under `roles/profiles`
+* Define targets, and target specific configurations, under `playbooks`
+* All tools are self contained and static.
+Currently and outbound connection is required to build the environment.
+This can be adjusted later depending on requirements.

 ---